Grahp/Website/pages/Onyx Spec.md

 ## Layout
 ![TODO](https://img.shields.io/badge/TODO-orange?style=flat)

-Onyx uses the full Extended Stenotype Layout ([https://github.com/sammdot/plover-stenotype-extended](https://github.com/sammdot/plover-stenotype-extended)).
+Onyx uses the full Extended Stenotype Layout ([https://github.com/sammdot/plover-stenotype-extended](https://github.com/sammdot/plover-stenotype-extended)), though all translations using the extended stenotype `^` and `+` keys have alternative outlines that do not.

 ### Starter Initial Sounds